 Yet another example of Chrono-Displacement.
 Kevin McKidd stars as a journalist in San Francisco who finds himself flung back to earlier parts of his life (luckily, he can arrive wearing his clothes and any objects he has about his person, unlike Henry in The Time-Traveler’s Wife who has to go naked and minus the fillings in his teeth).
 His jaunts seem to centre around a person he needs to help, Quantum Leap style, so they aren’t merely random.
 This promising series was dropped by NBC after 13 episodes despite a fan campaign to save it.
 They haven’t even put it out on DVD, although it is available to view on Hulu.
 See my longer review here… [ Trailer ]

 For an exhaustive listing of time travel movies and TV shows, have a look at The Big List.

+The first book – Touchstone (1.
+The Sins of the Fathers) is available free in ebook.
 In the first part, Touchstone (1.
 The Sins of the Fathers) , a pair of mismatched History students, Rachel and Danny, find themselves catapulted back to 1912 Birmingham and become involved in a dangerous mission to prevent the murder of teenage girl, Amy Parker.
 They quickly discover that their city’s dark past is a gritty world of real danger where every action has an unforeseen consequence that can ripple through generations.